-Guasave: Leonel and Iemy Chavez have appreciated the help of Shad Kember and several young brethren from Hermosillo and Obregón on various occasions recently.
+Guasave: Help was appreciated from Shad Kember and several young brethren from Hermosillo and Obregón on various occasions recently.
 God has blessed lately in the salvation of a couple.

 Iguala: The work here recently appreciated helpful ministry meetings by Tim Woodford and then Gilberto Torrens.
 Emily McCandless also visited and was a help to Andrea Gomez in the children’s work and in house visitation.

 Irapuato: Ricky Sawatsky and Ross Vanstone have returned to this city to attend to the new the work that has begun here.